devopsdays/devopsdays-web/content/page/organizing.md

   - or even build all slides in Slidedeck and build in a bio slide as a interludium and have that autoadvance as well

 [Ignite format page](/ignite-talks-format/)

+If you are looking for a way to fill in for more ignites (pad the schedule) or have some fun with volunteers "Ignite Karaoke" is a great way to engage with your audience.
+The idea is just one minute per volunteer, 4 slides 15 seconds each, with a title and some "funny" pictures.
+It works extremely well for some laughs and engagement, and people can enjoy it greatly.
+JJ Asghar has created a tool to help create these slides if you want to experiment with this new way expose more people to the ignite format in a fun manner.
+[GitHub repo](https://github.com/jjasghar/ignite_karaoke)

 ---